 Initial data exploration included assessment of several climate variables (Appendix X) that represented various seasonal combinations before and after each fire as well as long-term averages, calculated as the 30 years prior to the most recent fire year (1980-2009).
-For each climate variable explored, we calculated a ratio of pre- and post-fire values to long-term (30 year) averages so that we could explore climate trends around the time of fire (e.g., van Mantgem et al. 2013, Harvey et al. 2006).
+For each climate variable explored, we calculated a ratio of pre- and post-fire values to long-term (30 year) averages so that we could explore climate trends around the time of fire (e.g., van Mantgem et al. 2013, Harvey et al. 2016).
 For example, the average annual precipitation three years prior to fire was divided by the 30-year annual precipitation value.

 All analyses were conducted using R statistical software (R Development Core Team 2015).
 The response variable, post-fire sucker density, was log transformed due to the large range in observed densities.
 To confirm a lack of spatial autocorrelation across plots we conducted a Mantel test using plot location and aspen densities, and the test was insignificant.
 We employed the Random Forest classification method as a first step to distill the large number of variables considered in our analyses.
 We then used the predictor variables that were identified by Random Forest, as well as others that are recognized in influencing regeneration following fire (e.g. heat load, fire severity, Table 5.2.1).
 Prior to using multiple linear regression, we calculated Pearson correlation coefficients for all predictor variables, and removed any variables with an r value > 0.65 to avoid multicollinearity.
-We conducted model selection using the ‘glmulti’ package in R (Barton 2015), with the top model selected based on the lowest corrected value of Akaike information Criteria (AICc; Anderson and others 2000).
+We conducted model selection using the ‘glmulti’ package in R (Calcagno 2013), with the top model selected based on the lowest corrected value of Akaike information Criteria (AICc; Burnham and Anderson 2003).
 Results from any model within 2 AICcs of the top model are included in our results.